 Chiyo happens to meet a kind handsome stranger who buys her sweet ice in an attempt to cheer her up.
 He wipes her tears and gives her his handkerchief and some money.
 The coins were enough to buy rice and fish for a month but Chiyo gives them away in prayer as she longs to be a Geisha now and enter the world of her handsome saviour.

-“He was like a song I’d heard once in fragments but had been singing in my mind ever since.”― Arthur Golden,
+“He was like a song I’d heard once in fragments but had been singing in my mind ever since.”― Arthur Golden, Memoirs of a Geisha

 Somehow Mameha undertakes Chiyo’s training as a Geisha after negotiating a wager with her Okiya Mother.
 She re-names her Sayuri and her debut is flawless and marvelled by all.
 She is suddenly the most sought after Geisha, much to Hatsumomo’s grief.
 Hatsumomo now takes to stalking Sayuri and Mameha from one tea house to another and spreads gossip about Sayuri’s character to dissuade bidders on her mizsuage (virginity).

-“We don’t become geisha because we want our lives to be happy; we become geisha because we have no choice.” ― Arthur Golden,
+“We don’t become geisha because we want our lives to be happy; we become geisha because we have no choice.” ― Arthur Golden, Memoirs of a Geisha

 All her plans are foiled by the clever Sayuri and wise Mameha who now manages to negotiate a bidding on 15,000 Yen for her Mizsuage – highest ever for a Geisha.
 Sayuri longs to be with the Chairman (whom she recognizes as her handsome saviour) but is manipulated to be attentive to his friend Nobu.